• Home

 Contact

 Mara lives on Orcas Island in Washington State.
-She has an Integrative Practice at The Healing Arts Center in Eastsound, on Orcas.
 Mara is available for advising and counseling for those facing the challenge of Chronic Illness and those who want to improve their quality of life.

 An integrative approach will help support and heal the body by restoring the immune system, decreasing inflammation, rebuilding the hormonal system, detox pathways, the intestinal tract, and nervous system while lowering the population of infectious bugs.